Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 “MAS frowns on cryptocurrencies or tokens as an investment asset for retail investors,” he said in a December speech.
 Cryptocurrency prices “are not anchored on any economic fundamentals and are subject to sharp speculative swings.
 Investors in these tokens are at risk of suffering significant losses.”

 Bitcoin, the largest cryptocurrency, more than doubled from the start of 2021 through a high in November before tumbling for the rest of the year.
 In 2018, it plunged 74%.
+The digital token slid less than 0.1% on Wednesday to trade at US$42,649.75.

 Singapore’s desire to protect its public from crypto trading has echoes in its policy for its two casinos, which have been a big economic success but came with concerns its people would be affected by gambling.
-In response, the government charges a $150 daily entry fee for citizens and permanent residents, while foreigners get in for free.
+In response, the government charges a S$150 (US$111) daily entry fee for citizens and permanent residents, while foreigners get in for free.

 To be sure, not everyone is positive about Singapore’s crypto strategy.